A civil rights hero lacked a historical marker. Then a class of Virginia fourth-graders spoke up.

 On a video call in the fall, Northam and first lady Pamela Northam personally thanked the students for their efforts.
 The governor also noted the state’s dearth of markers honoring Black Virginians.

-“Our history is full of change-makers like Barbara Johns . . . their stories are a vital part of the Virginia story, and yet those stories have often gone untold,” Northam said, before commending the children for their advocacy.
+“Our history is full of change-makers like Barbara Johns . . . their stories are a vital part of the Virginia story, and yet those stories have often gone untold,” Northam said before commending the children for their advocacy.
 “Meeting students like you is one of the best parts of my job.”

 Patterson said the plaque’s installation marks a step forward for Farmville and his organization, the Robert Russa Moton Museum, because it means Virginia is starting to tell “the fuller story” of its past.
 Patterson said more people should know about the Black teenagers in Prince Edward County who helped lead the charge for equality in education — and especially about Barbara Johns, who died in 1991.

 A little over a half-century ago, Johns, age 16, decided she had had enough of the poor quality of the only school for Black students in Farmville.
-Class took place in chicken houses and farm buildings, heating was inadequate, and students often had to bring umbrellas to school when it rained because the roofs would leak, according to Justin Reid of the Moton Museum.
+Classes took place in chicken houses and farm buildings, heating was inadequate, and students often had to bring umbrellas to school when it rained because the roofs would leak, according to Justin Reid of the Moton Museum.

 Johns convinced her classmates to walk out and demand a learning environment just as nice as the well-appointed White high school nearby.
 Then she got in touch with the NAACP, which led to a lawsuit — Davis v.
 County School Board of Prince Edward County — demanding integrated education.
 That suit was later incorporated into Brown v.
 Board of Education, the landmark case that led to the federally mandated desegregation of schools nationwide, making it the only student-led suit to be included.